gilang712/band-library/README.md

 # bandlibraryandroid
-I make this android app for everyone who wants to know about band's biography.
+I make this android app for everyone who wants to know about band's biography, but without database.